luis5tb/neural-magic-poc/README.md

 Data connection, named ``models``, pointing to the S3 bucket to store the resulting model

-* NOTE: the cluster storage can have any name, as long as it is the same given later on the pipeline parameters.
-But the Data connection must be named ``models`` for now as it is hardcoded in the pipeline.
+* NOTE: the cluster storage and the data connection can have any name, as long as it is the same given later on the pipeline parameters.

 ### Create the images needed for the pipeline